-Fees Not Included in Rent
+11.I Fees Not Included in Rent

-For examples of allowable and disallowed fees, refer to CHFA's LIHTC Compliance Manual.
-Call your Program Compliance Officer with questions regarding fees not included in the LIHTC Compliance Manual.
+For examples of allowable and disallowed fees, refer to CHFA's LIHTC-Compliance Manual.
+Call-Contact your Program Compliance Officer with questions regarding any fees not includedaddressed in the LIHTC-Compliance Manual.

-11.J

-Utility Allowance
+11.J Utility Allowance